Naltrexone Implant, Therapy and Treatment Centers Near Me

 - Initiating an intramuscular injection of naltrexone if the oral medications were tolerated well.

 Of course, many differences in treatment providers and the individual’s needs will dictate specific care with naltrexone, but the process above is a general guideline.

-Naltrexone treatment can occur in both inpatient and outpatient settings, with the risks and benefits of each depending on the current state of the person seeking to end their alcohol or opioid use.
+Naltrexone treatment can occur in both inpatient and outpatient settings at rehab facilities or clinics, with the risks and benefits of each depending on the current state of the person seeking to end their alcohol or opioid use.